 You can discuss and leave comments below

 - Fuel Pipes - As you look at the inlet manifold.
 To the left you have two black fuel pipes, and to the right you have one which runs to a brass sender.
-Inspect them all closely and smell/look for fuel, even if they look very good externally, they WILL be split/broken inside and you should replace them if you buy the car unless recently done.
+Inspect them all closely and smell/look for fuel, even if they look very good externally, they WILL be split/broken inside and you should replace them if you buy the car unless recently done within the last two years.
 These are a serious fire hazard.
-Test image link
+14, 14A and 20 on the following image.
+Corrado G60 Fuel Pipes

 - Radiator - Check for leaks around the plastic pipe flanges which are bolted on.
 They often break down inside causing a leak where the rubber pipe joins.
 Not an expensive fix but could lead to a blockage in the cooling system.